 Cover why your customer base needs you.
 Your target market is only as valuable as the problems you can solve for them.
 Convey a problem they consistently face.
 If you're pitching a spreadsheet software for accountants with functionality Excel doesn't have, you could discuss how hard it is to bookkeep without your software's unique features.

-5. Explain how your product can solve it.
+5. Explain how your product addresses their needs.

 6. Describe what success what success with your product will look like.